sliuuu/equinix-fabric-mcp/README.md

-# Equinix Fabric MCP Server v2.1
+# Unoffical Equinix Fabric MCP Server v2.1

 **Python implementation** - A Model Context Protocol (MCP) server that provides AI assistants with tools to interact with the Equinix Fabric API.
 This enables AI-powered management of network connections, ports, routers, and service profiles.